 - defence of your thesis by oral examination, the Viva Voce.

-- Your research degree is not formally conferred until you have submitted one permanently bound copy and one electronic copy of your thesis to the Faculty Subject Librarian and the Doctoral College has received your completed signed Deposit of and Access to a Thesis form.
+- Your research degree is not formally conferred until you have submitted an electronic copy of your thesis to the Faculty Subject Librarian and the Doctoral College has received your completed signed Deposit of and Access to a Thesis form.

 You will find further details about this stage, as well as all the forms you require, on ResearchPAD, which you can access using your student ID and login once you have registered.
 Please note that we cannot confer any award until all of the above items have been submitted and the completeness integrity of the submitted thesis has been confirmed by the Subject Librarian.